npm/arborist/notes/ideal-tree.md

 ## to CHECK if a dep can be placed at a target to satisfy an edge for a node

+At each level walking up the tree, try to determine whether it's acceptable to place the dependency at that point in the tree.

+This can return:

+- CONFLICT: it is incorrect to place that dependency here.
+Note that there _are_ cases where we allow a dependency to be placed such that it causes problems, but only because we then clean up those problems.
+- OK: no problem putting the dep here.
+- KEEP: there is already a version at this spot that satisfies the dependency as well (or better) than the dep being placed.
+- REPLACE: there is already a version at this spot, but the dep being placed is better, so put that here instead.

 1. If a child by that name in target:
     1. If integrity matches current dep in tree, KEEP
     2. If node is root, REPLACE if peers can be placed
+    3. If target has edge not met by dep, CONFLICT
     3. If current version is less than new version, REPLACE if peers can be placed
-    4. If edge would be satisfied by the current node, then KEEP if peers can be placed
-    5. If `preferDedupe` option is set, and current node can satisfy edge, then KEEP if peers can be placed.
+    4. If `preferDedupe` option is set, and current node can satisfy edge, then KEEP if peers can be placed.
-    6. CONFLICT
+    5. CONFLICT
 2. Else, no child by that name in target
     1. If target is not node, and target has a dependency on dep's name, and dependency is not met by dep, then CONFLICT